Qiucha/IPcam-Cat-Detection/README.md

 To end the loop, use keyboard interruption, usually by focusing on the terminal and press `Ctrl + C`.

-Or even better, use/modify this project as blueprint to suit your own needs!

 ## References
 - [RTSP Streams to cv2](https://sandervandevelde.wordpress.com/2024/10/12/recording-rtsp-video-feeds-using-python-and-opencv/)